shakes76/PatternFlow/recognition/s4694189_UNET/README.md

 Please download the modules.ipynb file to run the program or download al =l the files as they are related with each other

 <h2> File structure </h2>
-<b> dataset.py </b>:- This file loads the dataset and give the x and y array values with the pre-processing of images.
+* <b> dataset.py </b>:- This file loads the dataset and give the x and y array values with the pre-processing of images.
-<b> module.py </b>:- This file has UNET neural network defined in it and it returns the model
+* <b> module.py </b>:- This file has UNET neural network defined in it and it returns the model
-<b> train.py </b> :- This file trains the model and plots the result.
+* <b> train.py </b> :- This file trains the model and plots the result.
 The model uses dice similarity measure to evaluate the model's performance.
-<b> predict.py </b> :- This file evaluates the performance on test data.
+* <b> predict.py </b> :- This file evaluates the performance on test data.

-<h2> Plots and visualizations
+<h2> Plots and visualizations</h2>

  After building the model. coefficient loss of training and validation data has been visualized with respect to epochs

  ![Loss](https://github.com/OjasChaudhari23/PatternFlow/blob/topic-recognition/recognition/s4694189_UNET/loss_picture.jpg)

  Similarly dice coefficient values have been visualized